 As a taxpayer, you are only obligated to pay your fair share and the only part of the real estate tax equation which can be appealed is the assessment.
 For non-homestead property, the tax year of 2008 is very important because the Florida Constitution was changed to limit the increase in the assessment from year to year to a maximum of 10%.
 After you receive the TRIM notice, there is usually a period of 25 days to file an appeal petition if you wish to protest the assessment.
 Then, sometime in the next 12-18 months there will be a hearing before a Special Magistrate to present evidence that the property is over assessed.

+Did you know?
 As a property owner, you can file your own appeal and present your arguments before the Special Magistrate.
 However, most property owners have found that using a professional is much more effective.
 With our 40 plus years of combined knowledge of South Florida real estate valuations as estate brokers, a professional appraiser, teacher and economic analysts, we are well equipped to represent property owners in the successful appeal of real estate tax assessments.

-Personally presenting the appeal to Special Magistrate
+- Personally presenting the appeal to the VAB Special Magistrates

 Specialized skills to achieve results:

-Extensive use of latest technology for research
+- Extensive use of latest technology for research and presentation.

-Over 20 years of Commercial Appraisal experience
+- Over 20 years of Commercial Appraisal experience.

-Owner and developer of commercial real estate
+- Owner and developer of commercial real estate.

 Only $20/folio to cover County filing costs ($15) and review research.

-Fees are contingent on successful reductions.
+Additional Fees are contingent on successful reductions.
 We don’t make any money unless you do!